-To successfully commercialize the HyperAcute product candidates or indoximod, we will need substantial financial resources as well as expertise and physical resources and systems.
+To successfully commercialize the HyperAcute product candidates, indoximod, NLG-919 or any other potential product, we will need substantial financial resources as well as expertise and physical resources and systems.
 We may elect to develop some or all of these physical resources and systems and expertise ourselves or we may seek to collaborate with another company that can provide some or all of such physical resources and systems as well as financial resources and expertise.
 Such collaborations are complex and any potential discussions may not result in a definitive agreement for many reasons.
 For example, whether we reach a definitive agreement for a collaboration will depend, among other things, upon our assessment of the collaborator's resources and expertise, the terms and conditions of the proposed collaboration, and the proposed collaborator's evaluation of a number of factors.
-Those factors may include the design or results of our clinical trials, the potential market for the HyperAcute product candidates and indoximod, the costs and complexities of manufacturing and delivering the HyperAcute product candidates and indoximod to patients, the potential of competing products, the existence of uncertainty with respect to ownership or the coverage of our technology, which can exist if there is a challenge to such ownership without regard to the merits of the challenge and industry and market conditions generally.
-If we were to determine that a collaboration for the HyperAcute product candidates or indoximod is necessary and were unable to enter into such a collaboration on acceptable terms, we might elect to delay or scale back the commercialization of the HyperAcute product candidates or indoximod in order to preserve our financial resources or to allow us adequate time to develop the required physical resources and systems and expertise ourselves.
+Those factors may include the design or results of our clinical trials, the potential market for the HyperAcute product candidates and indoximod, the costs and complexities of manufacturing and delivering the HyperAcute product candidates, indoximod, NLG-919 or any other potential product to patients, the potential of competing products, the existence of uncertainty with respect to ownership or the coverage of our technology, which can exist if there is a challenge to such ownership without regard to the merits of the challenge and industry and market conditions generally.
+If we were to determine that a collaboration for the HyperAcute product candidates, indoximod, NLG-919, or any other potential product is necessary and were unable to enter into such a collaboration on acceptable terms, we might elect to delay or scale back the commercialization of the HyperAcute product candidates, indoximod, NLG-919, or any other potential product in order to preserve our financial resources or to allow us adequate time to develop the required physical resources and systems and expertise ourselves.